 - Candidates who know they are going to arrive late, or are ill, or who cannot attend for some reason must telephone the school.
 Absence on medical grounds MUST be followed by either a Doctor’s note or a form JCQ/ME (which can be obtained from Mrs Bailey, Examinations Manager) within 7 days of the exam;

 - Any candidate who arrives late (after the exam has started) must sign in at Reception and then go straight to the Examinations Manager who will arrange a late start if possible.
 This may not be possible for short exams, and for longer exams the full time cannot be guaranteed.
 Exam boards will refuse to mark a paper where candidates arrive very late;

 - Any candidate needing the toilet WILL be accompanied by an invigilator.
 No extra time will be allowed for this;

 - In the event of the fire alarm sounding, candidates must follow the instructions given by an invigilator.

 The Woodroffe School follows the examining body rules and expects all students to abide by those rules.

-The Candidate Exam Handbook should be read by all students in Years 10 – 13, and their parents, to ensure that they fully understand all relevant internal and regulatory information about their exams and assessments.
+All statutory information should be read by all students in Years 10 – 13, and their parents, to ensure that they fully understand all relevant internal and regulatory information about their exams and assessments.

 Please contact the Examinations Manager if you have any queries.